 So what can we do instead?
 Well, reusable options such as washable cotton pads, muslin cloths and even flannels do exactly the same thing (maybe even a better job) and all you have to do is stick them in the wash between uses.

 Face Halo Modern Makeup Remover Original (£14)

 Ren Clean Skincare Muslin Cloth Twin Pack (£5)

 While things like cutting down plastic consumption might be an obvious sustainable choice, this one is much lesser-known.
 It turns out that while opting for glass products might seem like the better option at first due to their recyclable nature, actually, the weight of glass when it comes to transporting products could make them a less environmentally friendly option.
 You see, the heavier a load is, the more energy it takes to move it, therefore, negatively impacting that product’s carbon footprint.
 Our solution?
 Opt for lightweight packaging options instead.

 Versed Photos Please Brightening Tightening Mask (£10)

 Think About Packaging

 It might seem obvious from what we’ve already gone through but packaging might not always be as it seems.
 For instance, many brands including Ren Clean Skincare, Miller Harris and Dr Hauschka are starting to make the switch to Post-Consumer Recycled Plastic to house their products.
 This means that the plastic used to create the bottles for new products has been made from recycled plastic.

-Alternatively, opting for easily recyclable, lightweight packaging makes a great substitute to plastic or glass.
-For example, brands such as We Are Paradoxx use easily-disposable aluminium packaging.
+Alternatively, opting for easily recyclable, lightweight packaging makes a great substitute for plastic or glass.
+For example, brands such as We Are Paradoxx use easily disposable aluminium packaging.
 Similarly, plastic alternatives such as the renewable sugar cane used by brands such as Codex Beauty are becoming increasingly popular.

 Shop Products in Sustainable Packaging